samuelgfeller/documentation/pretty-url.md

 # PHP Pretty URL

 ## Apache forwarding
-Read this article first if you want to have a nice local url: https://github.com/samuelgfeller/documentation/blob/master/virtual-host.md
+Read [this article](https://github.com/samuelgfeller/documentation/blob/master/virtual-host.md) first if you want to have a nice local url.
 ### .htaccess

 Create `.htaccess` file at the root of the project and add the following to redirect to the `public/` folder